mwaniki-erastus/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly - displays current directory contents in long format user and groupID siplayed numerically and with hidden files
-6-firstdirectory - creates a directory named my_first_directory in /tmp/ directory 7-movethatfile - moves the file betty from /tmp to alx-system_engineering-devops
+6-firstdirectory - creates a directory named my_first_directory in /tmp/ directory 7-movethatfile - moves the file betty from /tmp to alx-system_engineering-devops 8-firstdelete - deletes the file betty in /tmp/my_first_directory